 A: Yes, all parents are required to pay child support regardless of how often you contact or visit your child or children.
 The only instance where this may not be necessary is if your parental rights have been terminated.

 Q: Can the Department of Social Services (DSS) force me to submit to a drug test?

-A: No, DSS does not have the right to force you to submit to a drug test; however, by refusing the test, it does give them reason to suspect drug use in the home and they may seek removal of any children.
+A: No, DSS does not have the right to force you to submit to a drug test; however, by refusing the test, it does give them a reason to suspect drug use in the home and they may seek the removal of any children.

 A: Every situation and family court matter is unique.
 When possible, we recommend contacting an experienced family law attorney to help you navigate family court and ensure the best outcome for you and your children.
 Our family law attorneys are available to help.
-We require a minimum consultation fee of $450 on all family court matters.
-Schedule a comprehensive consultation by calling us today at 864-298-0084 or contact us online.
+A consultation fee is required on all family court matters.
+Schedule a comprehensive consultation by calling us today at 864-523-7738 or contact us online.

 Q: We have an uncontested divorce and are in agreement on everything.
 What are the fees for an uncontested divorce?

 A: While an uncontested divorce may feel like an open and shut matter, our attorneys give all family court matters a comprehensive review and consultation.
 We require a minimum consultation fee of $300 on all family court matters.
 Since divorce includes two parties, we can only represent one spouse in this instance.